-It’s important to understand what drives donors to give to Facebook fundraisers.
+It’s important to understand what drives donors to give to Facebook fundraisers and Challenges.
 When it comes to Facebook, creating a positive association around giving to your organization can be the biggest factor in whether a donor gives or not.

 Continue reading to learn how you can draw on these motivations to appeal to donors on Facebook.

-In our work optimizing the Facebook fundraising process, we’ve learned that discovering fundraisers when they’re started and connecting with those who start them can be instrumental in bringing in additional revenue.
+In our work optimizing Facebook Challenges, we’ve learned that discovering fundraisers when they’re started and connecting with those who start them can be instrumental in bringing in additional revenue.

 Here are a few main tips we’ve discovered in that realm: